N30X420/UniTrix/README.md

 3. Start Service - Starts the Unifi Network Controller Service in Windows
 4. Stop Service - Stops the Unifi Network Controller Service in Windows
 5. Restart Service - Restarts the Unifi Network Controller Service in Windows
-6. Update Controller - Updates the Unifi Network Controller to the latest version
+6. Update Controller - Updates the Unifi Network Controller to the latest version (Currently not working)
 7. Update Certificate - Updates the SSL Certificate used by the Unifi Network Controller (See notes below!)
 8. Exit - Closes UniTrix